wwoelmer/BOPRC_1_R_Fundamentals/README.md

 ```

 ## Read in an excel file
-Now we will go from our experience using `read.csv()` to read in an excel file.
+Now we will build on our experience using `read.csv()` to use a different function
+to read in an excel file.
 Specifically, read in the 'Rotlakes_bathymetry.xls' file.
-Think about: what do
-you need to change from `read.csv()` for a .xls file?
+Think about: what do you need to change from `read.csv()` for a .xls file?
 Talk to your neighbor, google, or ChatGPT

 First, we will load the library and bring up the help documentation to understand
 more about the function